THE SCHOOL CURRICULUM AND CLASS ORGANISATION

 Our aim can be fulfilled and our objectives reached through carefully and progressively developing skills and understanding and by fostering attitudes and working towards a core of knowledge.

-The school has a computer suite where ICT lessons take place.
-In addition each classroom has two computers, which are linked to the school network.
-The school is well equipped with various software to address the teaching and learning needs of the ICT and also other subjects which are taught using Information and Communication Technology.
-The children are taught to become confident in the aspects of information technology such as word processing, presentations, spreadsheets, database, graphics, and modelling and control.
+The school has a computer suite where Computing lessons take place.
+The school is well equipped with various software applications to address the teaching and learning needs of the Computing curriculum and also those of other subjects which may be taught using desktop computers.
+The children are taught to become confident in aspects of technology such as: word processing, presentation, spreadsheet, database, graphic manipulation, programming and '3D-modelling and control'.

-The school has a policy defining the pupils’ use of the internet and use of e-mail.
+The school has a policy defining the pupils’ use of the internet.
 The school requires all parents to sign its home-school internet agreement.

 Pupils are given opportunities to develop geographical skills and knowledge through the study of their locality and contrasting localities.
 They are taught to use atlases and maps to build up a knowledge of physical geography, to investigate climates and seasonal weather patterns as well as learning about aspects of human settlements and changes to the environment.

 Pupils are given opportunities to express their ideas and responses in drawing, painting and collage.
 Artwork is used by children to illustrate other aspects of their curricular work and to display that work to its full advantage.